mealinspired

 What doesn't work?
 I've tried using green goddess as a marinade for roasted chicken, hoping it would add flavor throughout.
 It doesn't penetrate the meat, and the fresh herbs turn dull when cooked.
 Save this dressing for finishing.

-Drizzle it over roasted chicken breast instead, or serve it as a dip alongside baby potatoes and Brussels sprouts.
+Drizzle it over roasted chicken breasts instead, or serve it as a dip alongside baby potatoes and Brussels sprouts.
 In addition to salads, use this as a topping for tacos or a burrito bowl.
 It's also perfect when tossed with sliced cucumbers.

 Jump to: